atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

-End-to-end encryption is **entirely an atClient concern**. atServers store opaque ciphertext in the `value` field, opaque ciphertext in the `sharedKeyEnc` metadata field, and opaque metadata about which keys encrypted which — but they never see plaintext keys, plaintext values, or have any way to decrypt anything they store.
+End-to-end encryption is **entirely an atClient concern**. atServers store opaque ciphertext in the `value` field, opaque ciphertext in the `sharedKeyEnc` metadata field, and opaque metadata about which keys encrypted which, but they never see plaintext keys, plaintext values, or have any way to decrypt anything they store.
 No server-side behaviour in this specification depends on understanding what the encrypted material means.